besoeasy/cloudfetch/README.md

-[NPMJS]: https://www.npmjs.com/package/cloudfetch "cloudfetch on NPMJS"
+[NPMJS]: https://www.npmjs.com/package/cloudfetch 'cloudfetch on NPMJS'

-# cloudfetch
+# CloudFetch

 cloud fetch is a useful tool for anyone who wants to store, access, and stream their digital content from the cloud.

 ## Auto Install - Linux Only